-- Vibrato On/Off - · Dynamic Control Switches between mod wheel controlled or key velocity - Velocity Staccato Trigger on the hardest velocities staccato samples will be played.
-You can edit the velocity break point on the Control tab. - Mute Select Dropdown controls our new Real Acoustic Mute Sampling technology and adds the selected mute to the sound.
-Read more about this in the manual section devoted to Real Acoustic Mute Sampling.
+- Vibrato On/Off - Dynamic Control Switches between mod wheel controlled or key velocity - Velocity Staccato Trigger on the hardest velocities staccato samples will be played.
+You can edit the velocity break point on the Control tab.

 Interface - Sound Tab

 The controls for the Sound tab are: